lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

 .. note::

    The following examples should be done in a Jupyter Notebook on Vista with the ``Day4-pt-251`` kernel.
-If you are doing this elsewhere, you need to first install the ``transformers`` library:
+If you are doing this elsewhere, you need to install a few libraries:

    .. code-block:: console

-       $ pip install --user transformers
+       $ pip install --user transformers scikit-learn pandas einops

 Example 1: DNA Sequence Context